-Our guitar students will learn how to hold, tune, and familiarize themselves with the components and notes of the guitar, basic playing techniques such as fretting, fingering and strumming, and learning the various chord-types that they will need in order to play their favourite songs, such as power chords, open chords and barre chords.
+Musika plans its guitar lessons with the specific requirements of each individual student in mind.
+During the course of their guitar lessons, students can expect to learn; How to hold, tune and familiarize themselves with the components and notes of the guitar, basic playing techniques such as fretting, fingering and strumming, and learning the various chord-types that they will need in order to play their favorite songs, such as power chords, open chords and barre chords.
 Students will also get to learn music theory, and will cover such aspects as; reading music, learning different scales, and how to apply these different elements together as part of a full composition.
 Students will learn the theory and techniques that underlie a wide range of musical genres, and will have fun developing their guitar playing during their lessons.
 Eventually, students will get to enjoy learning and playing along to their favorite songs!

 We recommend that older students looking to take up guitar lessons have a clear goal in mind, such as learning some of their favorite songs or learning to write their own compositions.
-Our experienced teachers can help you to develop the necessary skills to attain your musical goals.
-Learning any instrument can take time, as you will need to develop your co-ordination and muscle memory in order to start playing chords, riffs and solos.
-The best and quickest way to learn these fundamental skills is to take regular lessons and practice your guitar playing as often as possible.
+At Musika, our experienced teachers can help you to achieve your guitar playing goals, whether you are a novice, intermediate or advanced level player.
+It takes time, dedication and patience to acquire the co-ordination, techniques and skills necessary to meet your aims.
+Those who commit to taking regular lessons and daily practice will see the fastest progression in their guitar playing abilities.